jake5007/course_todo_React_TS/README.md

 # Course Goals with React and TypeScript
-TODO list using localstorage, React, and TypeScript
+TODO list using local storage, React, and TypeScript

 ### Screenshot